devendranaga/programming-in-C-and-Cpp/book.md

 # Programming in C and C++

+This is a work in progress book.

+The users are allowed to read the book as many times as they want.
+Copying and redistribution without permission are prohibitted.

+Copyright: Devendra Naga All rights reserved.

 ## Introduction

 This book tries to explain programming in C and C++.
 C and C++ although are the oldest programming languages they are still in use by most of the operating systems such as Linux, RTOSes such as FreeRTOS.